Year 2 Curriculum Newsletter for Spring 2 2021

 In Music this half term the children will add to their growing bank of songs and rhymes and will continue to learn about rhythm, pulse, tempo and dynamics.
 The children will be learning about the key elements of music predominantly through singing and games - along with opportunities to create rhythms using a range of instruments.

-In computing this half term, the children will be developing their coding skills.
-They will be learning how to programme and animate using Espresso Coding.
+In computing this half term, the children will be developing their searching skills.
+We will be looking at a range of browsers and learning how to search the internet in a safe way.
+This will lead to the children creating their own blog.

 Art and Design and Technology